marcoguerri/marcoguerri.github.io/_posts/2023-08-26-reverse-engineering-msdos.markdown

 pygments: true
 ---

-I have recently reverse engineered some control paths of an [old MS-DOS tool from Broadcom](https://marcoguerri.github.io/reversing/msdos/2023/02/04/broadcom-pxe-write.html).
-The pecularity of MS-DOS applications is that they sometimes make use of outdated wrappers and formats, which modern tooling doesn't always support.
-The utility I have been working with, came as a UPX compressed linear executable prepended with Protected Mode extender and required several tools, including IDA 4.1 and IDA 5.0, to be reverse engineered.
+I have recently reverse engineered some control paths of an [old MS-DOS tool from Broadcom](https://marcoguerri.github.io/reversing/msdos/2023/02/04/broadcom-pxe-write.html) and got a chance to work with tools that I had not used before.
+Broadcom's binary came as a UPX compressed linear executable prepended with Protected Mode extender and required tools such as IDA 4.1, IDA 5.0, to be reverse engineered.
+This post is a collection of pointers explaining how to get from binary to disassembled and decompiled code for applications packaged in a similar way.

 MS-DOS protected mode extender
 =======